apache/spark/docs/configuration.md

   <td>512m</td>
   <td>
-    Amount of memory to use per python worker process during aggregation, in the same format as JVM memory strings (e.g. <code>512m</code>, <code>2g</code>).
+    Amount of memory to use per python worker process during aggregation, in the same format as JVM memory strings with a size unit suffix ("k", "m", "g" or "t") (e.g. <code>512m</code>, <code>2g</code>).
     If the memory used during aggregation goes above this amount, it will spill the data into disks.
   </td>
 </tr>
 <tr>